AndrewConway/ConcreteSTV/ElectionRules.md

 - **NSWLocalGov2021** My interpretation, for what it is worth
 - **NSWECLocalGov2021** My interpretation of the rules used by the NSWEC for the 2021 NSW local government elections.

+## Victorian upper house (Legislative Council)

+The Victorian rules in the Electoral Act 2022 are relatively well written and mostly unambiguous, although 114A(28)(c) conflicted with 114A(12)(b).
+The VEC seems to have (reasonably) come down on the side of 114A(12)(b), and indeed the legislation changed in 2018 changing 114A(28)(c), fixing the conflict and confirming the VEC's interpretation.

+Unfortunately the VEC does not publish full vote data, and so it is difficult to verify their count.
+The 2014 data matches the output of the *Vic2018* rule set for the regions not updated in 2015.

+- **Vic2018** My interpretation of the rules post the 2018 conflict resolution (and a reasonable if not literal interpretation of prior rules).